NillionNetwork/nillion-docs/docs/network.md

 ### nilDB Nodes

-[SecretVault](/build/secret-vault/about) is connect to nilDB nodes to enable storing and querying encrypted data.
+[Private Storage](/build/secret-vault/about) solutions leverage a decentralized cluster of nilDB nodes.
+The [secretvaults SDK](/build/secretvault) can connect to a cluster of one or more nodes, making it possible to store and query both plaintext and encrypted data stored in the cluster.

 <Tabs>
     <TabItem value="nilDB-update" label="nilDB Testnet" default>